 - Plus, by having a consultation, you’ll have taken a genuine step towards what you’ve long been wanting.

-While a cosmetic plastic surgery consultation can seem daunting for some individuals, many patients find it more informative AND more empowering than they imagined.
+While a cosmetic plastic surgery zoom consultation can seem daunting for some individuals, many patients find it more informative AND more empowering than they imagined.

-What To Expect During an initial Plastic Surgery Consultation for cosmetic surgery or plastic surgery with our leading team of Melbourne Cosmetic Plastic Surgeons.
+What To Expect During an initial in-person Plastic Surgery Consultation for cosmetic surgery or plastic surgery with our leading team of Melbourne Cosmetic Plastic Surgeons.

 First things, FIRST, for your very first cosmetic surgery consultation.
 For your initial consultation with a Cosmetic Surgeon, be sure you know WHO you’re meeting with – and WHY.